 The Data Input transform has six automatically created and populated columns.
 By default, these columns are not selected to be included in the output:

-In the configuration dialog for the transform, the key task is to add the required columns.
+In the configuration dialog for the transform, the key task is to add new columns that will contain the input data.
 Click Add Column and complete the Data Input Column dialog.

-Select the Data Input transform and open the Data Preview panel to enter data into the cells of the data input table.
-Type ENTER to create or move to the next row, and TAB to create or move to the next cell.
+When entering data, type Enter to create or move to the next row, and Tab to create or move to the next cell.

 You can right-click a cell to insert a row or create a new column, or move the mouse and click the + icon when it appears where you want to add a row or column.